IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

 In this task, you look at the sample applications deployed to the local WebSphere Application Server (WAS) environment.
-Through the application assessment phase, you are going to identify which applications would be the good candidate to move the cloud.
+Through the application assessment phase, you are going to identify which applications would be the good candidate to modernize and potentially re-platfrom to WebSPhere Liberty and containers.

 1. Start WebSphere Application Server